Teach. Learn. Inspire.

 Jumpstart partners with preschools across the country where at least 75% of children are from low-income families as defined by federal requirements for reduced-cost meals.
 Children vary from 3-6 years old in age and come from a variety of different backgrounds.
 Jumpstart sessions are implemented in English, although English is not always the native language for many Jumpstart children.

-Want to volunteer with your fellow classmates in a local preschool?
+Make a difference this summer by volunteering to serve in a local preschool classroom!
 You can help children develop the language and literacy skills they need for kindergarten success.

 Love spending time with a diverse group of dedicated and passionate people?
 Recruit, train, and manage volunteers for short and long-term service projects as a volunteer coordinator.